CoMakery/solana-security-token/README.md

     The Transfer Admin can then set the group of the PDA address itself.

     It is important that group transfers are allowed between PDA and recipients.
 This is necessary to take into account during integration Security Token with your Program.
+    Tokenlockup program escrow account must be whitelisted with `setLockupEscrowAccount()`

 ```mermaid
 sequenceDiagram